p2p-org/p2p-wallet-ios/README.md

 ```

-For implementation or mocks we append `Impl`, `Mock` or other key words in the ending:
+For implementation we use natural name, for mocks append `Mock` or other key words in the ending:

 🟢
 ```
-final class BuyServiceImpl: BuyService {}
+final class BuyService: BuyService {}
 final class BuyServiceMock: BuyService {}
 ```

 🔴
 ```
-final class ImplOfBuyService: BuyService {}
+final class BuyServiceImpl: BuyService {}
 final class BuyMockService: BuyService {}
 ```